On explicit estimates for $S(t)$, $S_1(t)$, and $\zeta(1/2+\mathrm{i}t)$ under the Riemann Hypothesis: Introduction

 Our proof of Theorem~\ref{thm:main} for $S(t)$ and $S_1(t)$ follows Fujii's elaborations on Selberg's method.
 However, we are working with the parameterized function $\sigma_{x,\alpha}$, see Lemma~\ref{lem:selberg} for details, which in turn improves Fujii's values for $C_0$ and $C_1$; we obtain $C_0=0.543$ and $C_1=0.337$ with fully explicit $o$-terms.
 Although this small modification still produced weaker constants compared to the best known ones, the method is simple enough to handle error terms with ease.
-It may be interesting to see if even further refinement of this classical method is possible as well as to investigate potential improvement of unconditional results in \cite{KaratsubaKorolevArgument}.
-Proof for the modulus of $\zeta$ on the critical line follows~\cite[pp.~985--987]{SoundMoments}, therefore we obtain $C_{00}=0.373$ with fully explicit $o$-term.
+It may be interesting to see if even further refinements of this classical method are possible as well as to investigate potential improvements of unconditional results in~\cite{KaratsubaKorolevArgument}.
+Proof for the modulus of $\zeta$ on the critical line follows~\cite[pp.~985--987]{SoundMoments}, therefore we obtain $C_{00}=0.373$ with a fully explicit $o$-term.

 It should be noted that there exists also an iterative generalization of $S_1(t)$, namely